corbado/flutter-passkeys/packages/passkeys/passkeys/README.md

 #### Requirements

-- This package requires Flutter 3.19.0 or later.
+- This package requires Dart 3.8.0 / Flutter 3.32.0 or later.

 #### Additional Details